 - Remove all the Salesforce – Legacy system linkages

-- Analyze data issues and use the source data/source data mapping files from Legacy system to update the Salesforce data and Legacy system data.
+- Analyze data issues and use the source data/source data mapping files from the Legacy system to update the Salesforce data and Legacy system data.

 - Review and resolve the issues in Salesforce and in Integration